 - Fair value of common stock-See "Determination of the Fair Value of Our Common Stock" below. - Expected term-The expected term represents the period that the stock-based awards are expected to be outstanding.
-The expected term for our stock options was calculated based on the weighted-average vesting term of the awards and the contract period, or simplified method, as allowed by the SEC. - Expected volatility-Since we are not yet a public company and do not have any trading history for our common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants.
+The expected term for our stock options was calculated based on the weighted-average vesting term of the awards and the contract period, or simplified method, as allowed by the SEC.
+The expected term for the ESPP is the offering period. - Expected volatility-Prior to the company being public, the Company did not have any trading history for our common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the stock option grants.
 The comparable companies were chosen based on their size, stage in the life cycle or area of specialty.
-We will continue to apply this process until enough historical information regarding the volatility of our own stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
+As the Company went public in June 2020, we will continue to apply this process for stock options and ESPP awards until enough historical information regarding the volatility of its stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
 Therefore, we used an expected dividend yield of zero.